dikortis/LetsTalkETC/Episodes/Episode_12.md

-I'm use the tool correctly if you have here just like Bitcoin a stick one too many miners it would be very insecure in fact it wouldn't even run right so too if you don't have proof of proof miners in your network you are vulnerable um and if you implement proof of proof visited sting shin is that that is the only case where by having proof of proof you are made less secure is by having it if not using it on it would be the
+I'm use the tool correctly if you have here just like Bitcoin a stick one too many miners it would be very insecure in fact it wouldn't even run so too if you don't have proof of proof miners in your network you are vulnerable and if you implement proof of proof visited sting shin is that is the only case where by having proof of proof you are made less secure is by having it if not using it on it would be the